-- 4. Always be sensitive to cultural differences that may confuse students' understanding of the plagiarism concept, especially those who are new to your country's education system. - 5.
-Encourage students to check with their tutor prior to submission as to whether they may have inadvertently broken (accepted) practice.
+4. Always be sensitive to cultural differences that may confuse students' understanding of the plagiarism concept, especially those who are new to your country's education system.

+5. Encourage students to check with their tutor prior to submission as to whether they may have inadvertently broken (accepted) practice.

 In any event, some allowances will have to be made where assignments must be written in a second or third language.
 This is not to condone wholesale plagiarism; simply to recognise that writing in a foreign language engenders a strong temptation to get linguistic assistance.
+Furthermore, given that some of the existing AI detectors have been found to frequently misclassify non-native English writing as being AI generated (see for example, Liang et al., 2023), it is important that universities consider the fairness and robustness of their academic misconduct procedures and be careful not to falsely accuse students of plagiarism.